Self-focusing of high-intensity beams with grid structures: Optimal spacing for 2D square grid and beamlet radius

+The results above suggest a simple scaling behavior with respect to the beamlet radius $r_0$.
+To test this idea, we vary $r_0$ while keeping the normalized propagation distance $z_{\max}/z_R$ fixed.
+The results summarized in Table~1 show that, for even-$N$ grids, the optimal normalized spacing $D_{\mathrm{optimal}}/r_0$ remains essentially invariant for different $r_0$, with similar values of $\beta_{\max}$.
+For odd-$N$ grids, both $D_{\mathrm{optimal}}/r_0$ and $\beta_{\max}$ are likewise nearly independent of $r_0$.

-where $N=2,4,6\dots$.
-To validate this useful finding, we then examine the scaling effect of the beamlet size, $r_0$.
-By definition, the scaling of the beam width only affects the Rayleigh range and then the collapse distance.
-This suggests that if we keep $\frac{z_{\rm max}}{z_{\rm R}}$ invariant while changing $r_0$, the propagation behavior of grid beams inside the same nonlinear medium should also be invariant up to the scaling factor.
-The critical power is seen to be dependent on the number of beamlets, not the radius of individual beamlet \cite{boyd2020nonlinear,cmp/1103922134,Fibich:00}.
+Further, Eq. (\ref{Dopt}) shows that the optimal lattice spacing $D_{\text{optimal}}$ does not have $N$ dependence for even $N$ $(N=2,4,6\dots)$.
+This means that the optimal dimensionless normalized lattice spacing, $D_{\text{optimal}}/r_0$, should only depend on the self-focusing distance $z_{\rm max}$ for all even-$N$ grids.
+Since the beam width scaling only affects the Rayleigh range, this suggests that if we keep $\frac{z_{\rm max}}{z_{\rm R}}$ fixed while changing $r_0$, the propagation behavior of grid beams inside the same nonlinear medium should also be invariant up to the scaling factor.
+As such, the critical power depends on the number of beamlets, and not on the radius of the individual beamlet \cite{boyd2020nonlinear,cmp/1103922134,Fibich:00}.
 This scaling invariance substantiates the common understanding that self-focusing behavior depends on the power of the beam instead of its intensity.
-In Table \ref{vr}, we vary the input beam radius $r_0$ and have verified that for different $r_0$, all $2N\times 2N$ ($N>1$) grid beams should have the same optimal lattice spacings $\alpha = {D_{\rm optimal}}/{r_0}$ and similar power enhancement factors $\beta$.
-Since the scaling of the beamlet radius, $r_0$, has no effect on $\alpha$, the maxmial power enhancement factor should not have a strong direct dependence on the individual beamlet radius.
-For $(2N + 1)\times (2N + 1)$ ($N\geq1$) grids, we find that both $\alpha$ and $\beta$ are also independent of $r_0$ although the power enhancement effect depends on the number of beamlets.
+As shown in Table \ref{vr}, we vary the input beam radius $r_0$ and have verified that for different $r_0$, all even-$N$ grids have the same ${D_{\rm optimal}}/{r_0}$ and similar maximum power enhancement factors $\beta_{\rm max}$.
+For odd-$N$ grids, we find that both ${D_{\rm optimal}}/{r_0}$ and $\beta_{\rm max}$ are independent of $r_0$.